retentioneering/retentioneering-tools/docs/source/plot_graph.rst

             ></iframe>

 |

-Here, numbers for each edge correspond to total number of given transition in the dataset (for example, total number of 'cart'->'delivery_choice' transitions is 1686).
+Here, numbers for each edge correspond to total number of given transition in the dataset (for example, total number of 'cart'->'delivery_choice' transitions in example above is 1686).
 Parameter 'thresh' sets a limit, below which edge stop showing on a graph to avoid cluttering.

 Some of the events might be particular importance to visualize.
-To highlight those events with red or green colors (and all inbound edges) use parameter targets to provide a dictionary with required colors:
+To highlight those events with red or green colors (and all inbound edges) use parameter targets to provide a dictionary with required colors ('green' or 'red'):

 .. code:: ipython3